-A conditional sale (known as a CS) is pretty much the same as a Hire Purchase agreement!
+A conditional sale (known as a CS) is the same as a Hire Purchase agreement!
 The only difference is that you will automatically own your car after payment of the total finance.
-Depending on your contract, a conditional sale might have a balloon payment at the end of your agreement.
+Depending on your contract, a conditional sale might have a balloon payment at the end of the agreement.

 What is a personal contract purchase (PCP)?

 The Personal Contract Purchase agreement isn’t too different from a hire purchase agreement.
-The way it works is quite similar: you’ll have the option of a deposit and then pay fixed monthly payments for your contract’s duration (usually 3-5 years).
+The way it works is quite similar: you’ll have the option of a deposit and then pay fixed low monthly payments for your contract’s duration (usually 3-5 years).
 You’ll need a better credit score than for an HP deal.

-The significant difference in the PCP deal is how you end your agreement.
+The significant difference with PCP finance is how you end your agreement.
 You have two options:

-- You can either hand the car back – As you won’t own the car, you have mileage limitations.
+- You hand the car back – As you won’t own the car outright, you have mileage limits.
 If you go over your mileage agreement, you’ll get a penalty charge.
 Similarly, you might have to pay for any damage caused or excess wear and tear to the car during your contract term.

-- or you can pay what’s called a ‘balloon payment’, which will pay off the remainder of the car and will mean you own it.
-The balloon payment is paying off what’s called the Guaranteed Minimum Future Value (GMFV).
+- Or you can pay what’s called a ‘balloon payment’, which will pay off the remainder of the car and mean you own it.
+The balloon payment pays off the Guaranteed Minimum Future Value (GMFV).
 Be warned, though, this is often several thousand pounds!

-While at first glance, a Hire Purchase might seem the better option, there’s a few huge advantages of a PCP deal:
+While, at first glance, a Hire Purchase might seem the better option, there are a few advantages of a PCP deal:

-- Your monthly payments are significantly lower, as there’s a large lump sum due at the agreement’s end.
+- Your monthly payments are significantly lower, as a large lump sum is due at the agreement’s end.

-- You have more flexibility: if you don’t want the hassle of owning a car and selling it, you can simply hand it back and take out another PCP!
+- You have more flexibility: if you don’t want the hassle of owning a car and selling it, you can return the car at the end and take out another PCP!